7

 Becoming a certified Pilates instructor is not easy; it will be a financial and mental commitment.
 It will take much hard work and dedication.

-Therefore, it may not be the right choice for you if you are not interested in becoming a teacher and looking to gain more pilates experience.
+Therefore, it may not be the right choice for you if you are not interested in becoming a teacher and looking to gain more Pilates experience.

 You will have to commit yourself to the practice during your free time for up to two years.

-However, if you are prepared to commit to the course, teaching pilates is an advantageous career choice.
+However, if you are prepared to commit to the course, teaching Pilates is an advantageous career choice.

 How Long Does it Take to Train as a Pilates Teacher?